Warning, this will upset some people

 My second youngest brother, who was 2 years younger than me, was also caught up in this meat grinder.

-He is smarter than me and got out earlier and left the district, and is also left out of the will.
+He is smarter than me and got out earlier and left the district.

-I clearly remember having this conversation with Dad, and he did not comment.
+I clearly remember having this conversation with Dad why I sold my farm and he did not comment.

 In my decision to sell my farm, in 2004, I firmly and also wrongly believed that selling the property and investing into my civil earthmoving business would resolve my issues.